ikurotime/backlogg-go-backend/README.md

 │   └── main.go          # Application entry point
 ├── config/             # Configuration files and management ├── internal/           # Private application code
-│   ├── projects/       # Project-related handlers and logic
+│   ├── ideas /       # Project-related handlers and logic
 │   └── router/         # Router setup and configuration
 ├── pkg/                # Public libraries that can be used by other projects │   ├── mongodbx/      # MongoDB connection and utilities